aureliencarle/scriptlogo/README.md

 pip3 install --upgrade git+https://github.com/aureliencarle/scriptsplash.git#egg=scriptsplash
 ~~~

-with this installation methode a src directory will be created in your project directory with all the good ready-to-use settings
+with this installation method a src directory will be created in your project directory with all the good ready-to-use settings and path

 ### How to use scriptsplash